Skip to Content

 Vice grips

-Vice-grips was invented by a blacksmith, William S Petersen in Nebraska in 1924.
-The story goes, he needed an extra pair of hands in the workshop, so necessity being the mother of invention.
+Vice-grips were invented by a blacksmith, William S Petersen, in Nebraska in 1924.
+The story goes that he needed an extra pair of hands in the workshop, so necessity is the mother of invention.

-Interestingly though, in 2018 a small tool company called Malco bought the original vice-grips factory in DeWitt, Nebraska, and has employed some of the original workers.
+Interestingly, though, in 2018, a small tool company called Malco bought the original vice-grips factory in DeWitt, Nebraska, and has employed some of the original workers.
 They plan to manufacture a line of vice grips called Eagle Grip professional-grade locking pliers.
-Not available yet, but when I get a set I’ll update this post.
+It’s not available yet, but when I get a set, I’ll update this post.

 My Favorite Vice Grips